SDK npm package is not published yet and API environments may be unavailable.View status

 Overview

 Ananke TCode verification checks the authenticity and status of a stamped document.
-It works through three inputs: the document reference, its content hash, or the raw barcode payload from a scan.
+It works through three inputs: the document reference, its content fingerprint, or the raw barcode payload from a scan.
 All methods return the same structured result with a verdict and document status.

 Verification methods